Arkengarthdale: 1851 census

-The estate remained in the Brown-Gilpin family until being sold to Tommy Sopwith after the First World War.
-The shooting estate is currently shared between the Duke of Norfolk and a Dutch shooting syndicate.
+Geography and geology

+The dale stretches for 11 mi starting at Reeth, and running in a north-westerly direction, until it reaches higher ground on the road to Tan Hill.
+The valley is an average of 1,000 ft above sea level, and the moorland tops are on average 2,000 ft.
+In the last Ice Age, a glacier broke off from the main stem which was carving Stainmore, and heading south-east to carve Arkengarthdale.

 Lead mining

 Lead is found in veins running through the extensive limestone and chert beds which extend from Swaledale.
 One of the earliest techniques for extracting the ore is called "hushing".
-It involved the controlled release of dammed water along the line of a lead bearing vein to wash away the top soil allowing the vein to be worked.
+It involved the controlled release of dammed water along the line of a lead-bearing vein to wash away the top soil allowing the vein to be worked.
 The Roman historian Pliny records this method being used in Britain to extract lead.
-Some fine examples of hushes can be found in Arkengarthdale as well as traces of dams and other water works.
+Some examples of hushes can be found in Arkengarthdale, as well as traces of dams and other water works.

 The other early method used was the digging of bell pits with lateral tunnels, called drifts, following the vein.
 The drifts would be extended until they became unsafe and another pit would be dug further along.
 Lines of these pits can still be seen across the moors.

-Apart from a locally found Roman lead "pig" stamped with the name Hadrian the earliest record of lead being taken from the dale dates from 1285.
+Apart from a locally found Roman lead "pig" stamped with the name Hadrian, the earliest record of lead being taken from the dale dates from 1285.
 It states that the Lord's mine made a profit of £4, possibly referring to Faggergill.